It was the first time I’ve ever been jealous of doll furniture.

 Above: Oh, and those mouse accessories I mentioned earlier.
 Too adorable, no?

-N.B.
-Another of my favorite interiors with personality: a New Zealand Ranch Transformed by Mel Bombardiere.
-Interested in the plants in Alessandra's house?
-Her living specimens were some of the inspirations for this post: 5 Favorite Mini Plants for Apartment Living.
+Another of my favorite interiors: a New Zealand Ranch Transformed by Mel Bombardiere.
+Interested in the plants in Alessandra’s house?
+Her specimens provided inspiration for 5 Favorite Mini Plants for Apartment Living.

 N.B.: This post is an update; the original ran on March 17, 2014, as part of our British Isles issue.